Updated: a day ago

 Let's quickly go over some of the things wrong with this passage of dialogue that keeps it from giving us a strong image.

 1. Bland action.
 Looked at her daughter...glared back at her mother...sad eyes...It's all pretty boring stuff that doesn't evoke any real emotion or image.

 2. On-the-nose.
 The speech in the second paragraph is too on-the-nose, giving us information unnaturally just for the sake of giving it—that's the reason dad left you too...schemes you have been coming up with since I was a little girl...

 3. Narrative Summary in dialogue.
 Now, assume this is the first time in our imagined story that the daughter character going to the attic and finding the box has been mentioned at all.
 Plenty of amateur writers approach dialogue this way, using it to add scenes and events into the narrative that they didn't want to write for whatever reason.

 4. Dialogue tags.
 Yes, dialogue tags.
 You're told to use them (especially 'said') where you need to.
 I say you NEVER need to use them!
 That might be a lot to ask, but tags are always telling no matter what.
 They help guide the reader's understanding of who is talking at what time, but if you have done your job correctly and are showing on ALL the levels we discuss in this series, your readers should have no problem understanding who is speaking and when.

-Now let's take a look at our piece of made-up dialogue but better.
+Now let's take another look at our piece of made-up dialogue....but better.